 Many ex–smokers and nicotine users say quitting was the hardest thing they ever did.
 “Just quitting” is very difficult.
 According to the American Cancer Society only 4-7% of smokers are able to quit on their own.
 WSU supports our employee’s desire to quit smoking.

 PEBB Medical Plan Cessation Programs & Medication

-Kaiser offers its Breathe tobacco cessation program for its members.
+Kaiser Permenente offers its Breathe Tobacco Cessation program for its members.

 All plans now cover tobacco cessation medications as preventive care!
 The are covered in FULL! (with a Doctor’s prescription).
 Check with your Health Plan for detailed information.

 Additional help is available for everyone, even those not enrolled on a PEBB health plan.